Hadarki1997/Permissions-library/README.md

+To visually enhance the readability and presentation of your README for the Permission Library, consider the following format adjustments:

+1. **Use Syntax Highlighting**: Clearly distinguish code snippets with proper syntax highlighting.
+2. **Organized Sections**: Ensure each section is well-organized with clear headers.
+3. **Step-by-step Instructions**: Provide detailed, step-by-step instructions that are easy to follow.

+Here's a revised version of your README:

+---

 # Permission_Library

 A simple Android library that simplifies the process of requesting runtime permissions.
-This library utilizes the ActivityResultRegistry for modern permission handling, ensuring a smooth integration into your Android applications.
+This library utilizes the `ActivityResultRegistry` for modern permission handling, ensuring a smooth integration into your Android applications.

 ## Getting Started